apache/flink/docs/dev/table/connect.md

 **Disabling flushing on checkpoint:** When disabled, a sink will not wait for all pending action requests to be acknowledged by Elasticsearch on checkpoints.
 Thus, a sink does NOT provide any strong guarantees for at-least-once delivery of action requests.

 **Key extraction:** Flink automatically extracts valid keys from a query.
 For example, a query `SELECT a, b, c FROM t GROUP BY a, b` defines a composite key of the fields `a` and `b`.
 The Elasticsearch connector generates a document ID string for every row by concatenating all key fields in the order defined in the query using a key delimiter.
 A custom representation of null literals for key fields can be defined.

+The Elasticsearch connector can also be defined with a *CREATE TABLE DDL* statement, please see the dedicated page [DDL](ddl.html) examples.

 <span class="label label-danger">Attention</span> A JSON format defines how to encode documents for the external system, therefore, it must be added as a [dependency](connect.html#formats).